Can I make an injury claim if no one was convicted of the crime?

 How long after the incident can I start a claim through the courts?

-A second option is to sue the offender for damages in the Civil Courts.
-You can do this up to three years after the assault, and it does not matter if the offender has been acquitted or even charged with the crime.
+You can claim compensation for being attacked up to three years after the assault.
+It does not matter if the offender has been acquitted or even charged with the crime.

-First, you have to know who caused your injuries.
+- You have to know who caused your injuries.

-Am I eligible to make a claim?
+Am I eligible to make a claim through the CICA?

-The Criminal Injuries Compensation Authority (CICA) accepts claims from anyone who has been injured in a violent criminal attack, including mugging, assault, sexual attack and arson.
+The CICA accepts claims from anyone who has been injured in a violent criminal attack, including mugging, assault, sexual offences and arson.